tnyandoro/Microverse-Capstone-Project-HTML/README.md

 I used the Mobile first approach, made sure i added the viewport at the start of the page to make sure it takes up all devices width.
 Created divs and sections that are visible in the mobile section.
-Added bootstrap classes to sections that i needed to respond flawlessly in both desktop and mobile devices. i added all the content and images needed for the project.
+Added bootstrap classes to sections that i needed to respond flawlessly in both desktop and mobile devices.
+I added all the content and images needed for the project.
-I also created cards for speakers and the program main. i called the main showcase through css and used the z-index to create an overlay of the showcase font, headings and paragraphs. i used grid to align and arrange the main program cards. i also used grid to create the speakers cards and used boostrap to make the responsive. i used flex for the partners logos and the sections are all responsive.
+I also created cards for speakers and the program main.
+I called the main showcase through css and used the z-index to create an overlay of the showcase font, headings and paragraphs.
+I used grid to align and arrange the main program cards.
+I also used grid to create the speakers cards and used boostrap to make the responsive.
+I used flex for the partners logos and the sections are all responsive.
 I used grid to align content for the large screen together with a media query.

 ## Live Demo